Season of Light

 5. Please don't open any food or drink, including water.
 Our theater is one of the nicest-looking on the East Coast, and we want to keep it that way.

 6. Like most theaters, we ask that you shut down your cell phone.
 In most theaters, the main problem is noise during the performance.
 In the planetarium, however, the problem is LIGHT!
 Cell phones cast light up onto the dome, destroying the illusion of the night sky we're trying to create.
-YOU won't notice it, because you're looking downwards; but your neighbors will get annoyed, probably at the planetarium presenter, when they see the light on the dome.
+YOU won't notice it, because you're looking downwards; but your neighbors will get annoyed, probably at the planetarium presenter, when they see a moving blob of light on the dome.

 7. The most important rule: you're not allowed to go to sleep during a show...

-Science Hall is centrally located on the Rowan campus, on the
+Science Hall is centrally located on the Rowan main campus, on the

 north side of Rt.
 322 between Savitz Hall and Westby Hall, across Meditation Walk from Robinson Hall.
 For a campus map,